 To determine the recoverable amounts of indefinite life intangible assets, management used the relief from royalty method, which involves budgeted revenues for the mastheads and trademarks.
 For periods beyond the budget period, revenues were extrapolated using expected future growth rates taking into consideration historical rates and projected future structural changes to the industry.
-Key assumptions used by management in estimating the recoverable amounts included budgeted revenues, annual growth rates, royalty rates and pre-tax discount rates.
-Management did not recognize an impairment loss on indefinite life intangible assets for the year ended December 31, 2021.
+Key assumptions used by management in estimating the recoverable amounts included budgeted revenues, annual growth rates, royalty rates, and pre-tax discount rates.